Family Meeting: Reception

 The final episode and the final season as a whole received overwhelming praise from many notable critics, with many praising its sense of closure.
 The episode is often considered one of the best series finales in TV history.
 Maureen Ryan of the Chicago Tribune said of the finale:

 Thanks to its insanely talented cast and a terrific script by creator Shawn Ryan, longtime "Shield" fans may find themselves fighting back tears more than once; and finally, this is the most brilliant series finale I’ve ever seen.
 I will miss this show.

 John Kubikek of BuddyTV wrote that the episode "delivered everything fans could've hoped for", remarking that it didn't end in an unsatisfying manner like The Sopranos finale.
 Writing for The A.V.
-Club, Steven Hyden gave the episode an "A" rating; he praised the ultimate fate of Vic Mackey, calling it "a stone cold masterstroke: predictable only retrospect, darkly comic, and the only possible fate for a man too clever to get caught and too damned to ever escape his demons", likening him to a castrated bull suffering a fate worse than death.
+Club, Steven Hyden gave the episode an "A" rating; he praised the ultimate fate of Vic Mackey, calling it "a stone cold masterstroke: predictable only in retrospect, darkly comic, and the only possible fate for a man too clever to get caught and too damned to ever escape his demons", likening him to a castrated bull suffering a fate worse than death.

 In 2011, the finale was ranked #20 on the TV Guide Network special, TV's Most Unforgettable Finales.
 Noted television critic Alan Sepinwall ranked the finale #1 on his list of best series finales, in TV (The Book): Two Experts Pick the Greatest American Shows of All Time.
 In an entry for the show, Sepinwall opined that without the finale the series would still be great, but the final episode made it "one for the ages".